 Note: All parts of this plant are poisonous—especially the seeds—so it is not recommended for use in homes with curious pets or children.
 When damaged, croton produce a milky sap that can be irritating to the skin, too.

-- When choosing a container for your croton, keep in mind that the plant will grow upright, which eventually may cause it to become top heavy.
+When choosing a container for your croton, keep in mind that the plant will grow upright, which eventually may cause it to become top heavy.
 Pick a container that won’t easily tip over when the croton gets larger.
+Or, plan to pot up to larger pots over time.

 How to Care for Croton

-- New croton plants can be started with 4 to 6 inch long stem cuttings.
+New croton plants can be started with 4- to 6-inch stem cuttings.
 Remove the bottom leaves and place the cutting in a glass of water.
 After roots have formed, plant in a small pot.

 Croton are usually pest and disease free, though they are susceptible to common houseplant pests such as mealybugs, spider mites, and scale insects.